feserm/biohack-de-2024/paper/paper.md

 ---
-title: Simplifying and Standardizing the Creation of Data Use Agreements for Life Sciences and Beyond - BH Germany 2024
-tags: [ODRL, BiohackDE24, Data use agreement, License]

----

----
 title: 'Simplifying and Standardizing the Creation of Data Use Agreements for Life Sciences and Beyond - BH Germany 2024'
 title_short: 'ODRL-Wizard'
 tags: